DeepQuestAI/DeepStack-CameraUI/README.md

 Here you can decide to receive the images of the live detection through the webhook URL or not.

-## Deepstack-CameraUI Techniques
+# DeepStack-CameraUI Techniques
-Deepstack-CameraUI delivers real-time detection through these six different techniques.
+DeepStack-CameraUI delivers real-time detection through these six different techniques.

 ### Object detection
 The object detection API locates and classifies 80 different kinds of objects in a live streaming.